bit-gpt/registry/chat-mpt-7b-instruct/README.md

 MPT-7B-Instruct is a model for short-form instruction following.
 It is built by finetuning  <a href='https://huggingface.co/mosaicml/mpt-7b' target='_blank'>MPT-7B</a> on a <a href='https://huggingface.co/datasets/sam-mosaic/dolly_hhrlhf' target='_blank'>dataset</a> derived from the <a href='https://huggingface.co/datasets/databricks/databricks-dolly-15k' target='_blank'>Databricks Dolly-15k</a> and the  <a href='https://huggingface.co/datasets/Anthropic/hh-rlhf' target='_blank'>Anthropic Helpful and Harmless (HH-RLHF)</a> datasets.

 ## 💻 Hardware Requirements
-To run the `mpt-7b-instruct` service on Prem, you'll need access to a GPU:

-You'd need an A100, A10, or V100.

-### A100 GPUs
-A100 GPUs are preferred for training all model sizes.

-### A10 GPUs

-### V100 GPUs
-It can be ran on V100 GPUs.

 > **Memory requirements**: 14.1 GB (13455 MiB).

+To run the `mpt-7b-instruct` service, you'll need the following hardware configuration:

+### Cloud Platforms

+If you are using AWS:

+- Instance Type: `p3.2xlarge` or higher
+- GPU: NVIDIA V100 or higher.

+If you are using Paperspace:

+- Instance Type: `V100` or higher
+- GPU: NVIDIA V100 or higher.

+### On-Premise Platforms

+You'll need access to a GPU with the following options:

+- V100 GPUs: The model can be run on V100 GPUs.

 ## 📒 Example Usage